Diffinitive/Diffinitive/Notes.md

 as TensorGrid)

 ## Implementation of boundary_indices for more complex grids
-To represent boundaries of for example tet-elements we can use a type `IndexCollection` which should be able to be used to index a grid function directly.
+To represent boundaries of for example tet-elements we can use a type `IndexCollection` to index a grid function directly.

 ```julia
 I = IndexCollection(...)